 You should take the test if:

-- You are at risk for Crohn's disease
+- You are interested in learning about your risk of heart disease

 How to collect your sample

 Watch our instructional video to see how easy it is to collect your sample.

 Activate your test and collect your sample in the morning.
 Return your sample on the same day, using the prepaid shipping label provided.

 Review Accurate Results